New Jersey Death Benefits

 How Do I File for Workers’ Compensation Death Benefits?

 Losing a loved one is a traumatic experience, especially when they were responsible for supporting the family financially.
 When a workplace accident claims the life of an employee, they can leave behind young children, a spouse, dependent parents, and financial obligations, such as a mortgage, car payments, and tuition.
 When a loved one dies from a work-related illness, the time that they were sick can lead to a financial crisis for the family as well.

 Fortunately, death benefits are available to provide the family with compensation toward funeral expenses and family support.
 The spouse, adult child, or other dependent relative should first contact the Human Resources department at the deceased’s place of employment to notify them of the death.

 The person responsible for handling such claims will provide the family with the necessary paperwork to begin the claims process.
 The corporation is also responsible for filing paperwork, which is subject to strict deadlines.
 Missing mandated deadlines could result in a denial of benefits.

-South Jersey Workers’ Compensation Lawyers at Pietras Saracino Smith & Meeks, LLP Help Surviving Family Members Claim Death Benefits
+Our Workers’ Compensation Lawyers at Pietras Saracino Smith & Meeks, LLP Help Surviving Family Members Claim Death Benefits

-If your spouse, parent, or close relative died as a result of a work-related injury or illness, call the South Jersey workers’ compensation lawyers at Pietras Saracino Smith & Meeks, LLP today.
+If your spouse, parent, or close relative died as a result of a work-related injury or illness, call the workers’ compensation lawyers at Pietras Saracino Smith & Meeks, LLP today.
 We will fight for the benefits you rightfully deserve.
 Call us at 856-761-3773 or contact us online to schedule a free consultation today.
 Located in Cherry Hill, New Jersey, we serve clients throughout South Jersey, including Camden, Cinnaminson, Delran, Maple Shade, and Pennsauken.